alexandreroberts/alexandreroberts.github.io/pubtopics.md

 > [[pub][Roberts-2017-JRA-review-of-de-giorgi-pub]|[PDF][Roberts-2017-JRA-review-of-de-giorgi-HC]]

+Book review:
 Timothy Power, *The Red Sea from Byzantium to the Caliphate: AD 500–1000* (American University in Cairo Press, 2012).

 > "In Mecca’s Backyard,"
 > *Marginalia Review of Books*, April 29, 2014.
 > [[open access][Roberts-2014-Marginalia-Red-Sea]]

+## Science and Mathematics

+"Byzantine-Islamic Scientific Culture in the Astronomical Diagrams of Chioniades on John of Damascus."

+> In *The Diagram as Paradigm: Cross-Cultural Approaches*, ed.
+Jeffrey Hamburger, David Roxburgh, and Linda Safran (Washington, DC: Dumbarton Oaks, 2022), 113--148.
+> [[pub][Roberts-2022-Chioniades-bookpub]|[PDF][Roberts-2022-Chioniades-HC]]

+"Mathematical Philology in the Treatise on Double False Position in an Arabic Manuscript at Columbia University."

+> *Philological Encounters* 5.3--4 (2020): 308--352.
+> [[pub][Roberts-2020-PHEN-pub]|[postprint][Roberts-2020-PHEN-postprint]|[PDF][Roberts-2020-PHEN-HC]]

+"The Crossing Paths of Greek and Persian Knowledge in the 9th-century Arabic ‘Book of Degrees.’"

+> In *Le vie del sapere in ambito siro-mesopotamico dal III al IX secolo*, ed.
+Carla Noce, Massimo Pampaloni, and Claudia Tavolieri, Orientalia Christiana Analecta 293 (Rome: Pontificio Istituto Orientale, 2013), 279–303.
+> [[PDF][Roberts-2013-OCA-Crossing-Paths-HC]]

 -------